 Malleability with Multi-Signatures

-An important, explicit feature of multi-signing is that multiple different possible configurations can render a transaction valid.
+An important, explicit feature of multi-signing is that multiple different possible configurations can make a transaction valid.
 For example, an account can be configured so that signatures from any three of five signers could authorize a transaction.
 However, this inherently means that there can be several different variations of a valid transaction, each with a different identifying hash.

 All of the following cases can lead to transaction malleability: